Aizuwakamatsu: Exploring the Byakkotai and Tsurugajo

 Lunch: Enjoy Aizu's local cuisine

-Aizu's local cuisine includes dishes like pickled herring with sansho and boiled dried cod.
-You can savor unique meals such as kozuyu.
+Aizu's local cuisine includes pickled herring with sansho and boiled dried cod.
+Enjoy unique dishes like kozuyu.

 14:00

-It is said that the production of pottery began when the Aizu lord, Gamō Ujisato, had tiles made for the current Tsuruga Castle.
+It is said that pottery making began when the Aizu lord, Gamō Ujisato, had the tiles for the current Tsuruga Castle made.
 Later, in the early Edo period, Matsudaira Masayuki, the founder of the Aizu Matsudaira clan, invited potters from Owari to start full-scale production.

 15:30

-In 1868, during the battle at Togukuhara, the Byakkotai boys suffered a decisive blow.
-When they fled to Iimoriyama through the tunnel, they mistakenly believed that Tsuruga Castle had fallen while watching a fire in the city, and the Byakkotai boys committed seppuku on the spot.
+In the battle at Tonokuchihara in the first year of the Meiji era (1868), the Byakkotai boys suffered a decisive blow.
+As they fled to Iimoriyama through a tunnel, they mistakenly believed that Tsuruga Castle had fallen while watching a city fire, and the Byakkotai boys committed suicide on the spot.
 (The image shows the Aizu Festival.)

 16:30

-Aizu's hidden retreat, Higashiyama Onsen, is said to have been discovered about 1300 years ago by the famous monk Gyoki, and is a historic hot spring village counted among the Three Scenic Areas of Ou.
-Experience the atmosphere of bygone times and soak your feet in the foot bath.
+Aizu's hidden retreat, Higashiyama Onsen, is said to have been discovered about 1300 years ago by the famous monk Gyoki, and it is a historic hot spring resort counted among the Three Scenic Areas of Oshu.
+Enjoy the atmosphere of the past while soaking your feet in the foot bath.

 17:30

-We will pick you up and drop you off at your designated location such as a hotel.
+We will pick you up at your designated location such as a hotel.